Toward Real-World Voice Disorder Classification: Experiments

 \subsection{Dataset and Preprocessing}

 The voice samples were collected from the Far Eastern Memorial Hospital (FEMH) using a unidirectional microphone and a digital amplifier (CSL model 4150B, Kay Pentax).
-All patients uttered a sustained vowel /:a/ for at least 2 seconds in the samples.
+All participants were asked to sustain the vowel /:a/ for at least 2 seconds during recordings.
 The sampling rate was 44.1 kHz with a 16-bit resolution and the data were saved in an uncompressed wave format.

-\EDITAGE{A total of} 523 voice samples were recorded in a voice clinic as the source domain containing 108 healthy voices, 112 glottic neoplasms and 303 benign structural diseases (\textit{i.e.,} vocal nodules, polyps and cysts).
+A total of 523 voice samples were recorded in a voice clinic as the source domain, containing 108 healthy voices, 112 glottic neoplasms and 303 benign structural diseases (\textit{i.e.,} vocal nodules, polyps and cysts).
 Another 30 voice samples, 10 of each category, were synthesized with various noises of A/Cs and streets as the target domain data, where the labels were not provided during the training phase, for unsupervised domain adaptation.
 In this study, a 10-times 5-fold cross-validation approach was applied to validate the proposed system~\cite{wong2015performance}.
-In each 5-fold cross-validation, 523 speech samples were randomly selected and divided into five equal partitions and each partition served as the testing fold used for evaluation in turns.
-This approach can reduce the bias (resulting from the environment) \EDITAGE{in evaluating} the system.
+In each 5-fold cross-validation, the 523 speech samples were randomly divided into five equal partitions and each partition served as the testing fold used for evaluation in turns.
+This approach can reduce the bias (resulting from the environment) in evaluating the system.
 In Section~\ref{subsec:exp_all}, all scores reported were the averages of the 10$\times$5 testing folds.
 The significance of the performance between different approaches was statistically measured on the 50 testing folds using independent t-test at 95\% ($p<0.05$).
 The voice samples in the testing fold were inferred under both the source domain in the clinic and the target domain corrupted by noises of A/Cs and streets to assess the effect of our system.
 That is, the target domain data are a corrupted versions of the source domain data during the testing phase.
 The approving institution of this study is Far Eastern Memorial Hospital, under the IRB/ethics board protocol number: 109063-E, and the date of approval was May 10, 2020.